|SDG||Targets to 2023||2021|

 All Mediobanca entities are guided by the Group's shared ESG approach, which they develop and translate into their various activities.
-In line with the Group's ESG Policy, Mediobanca SGR, RAM Active Investment and Cairn Capital, have also defined their own policies for responsible investment in the provision of investment advisory services, client portfolio management and investment fund management.
+In line with the Group's ESG Policy, Mediobanca SGR, RAM Active Investment and Polus Capital, have also defined their own policies for responsible investment in the provision of investment advisory services, client portfolio management and investment fund management.

 Starting with our ESG approach and policy, our range of ESG products are adapted to customers' needs and are continuously improved to meet new expectations.
 Some of the main initiatives undertaken by companies within the Mediobanca Group are the Green, Social and Sustainable Bond Framework, the provision of green mortgages and the wide range of financial products and services that promote good environmental, social or governance characteristics (as defined in the Sustainable Finance Disclosure Regulation (EU) 2019/2088).